-- 13.6 percent of people aged 45 and older have subjective cognitive decline.
+- 14% of people aged 45 and older have subjective cognitive decline.

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.